fusioncharts/dev_centre_docs/chart-guide/standard-charts/stacked-charts.md

 ## Create 100% Stacked Charts

-You can use stacked charts to show the percentage distribution for individual items of a dataset.
+You can use **stacked column charts** to show the percentage distribution for individual items of a dataset.
 These stacked charts are called 100% Stacked Charts.
 The y-axis, instead of representing the actual data values, represents the percentage values.

 To create a 100% stacked column chart, set the `stack100Percent` attribute to `1`.